Nexius2/VODUM/README.md

   -v /mnt/user/appdata/vodum:/appdata \
   vodum/vodum:latest

+⚙️ Configuration

+No mandatory environment variables for now.

+All configuration is stored in the database and editable via the UI.

-🧩 Unraid Support
+🧩 Unraid notes

-VODUM is designed to be Unraid-friendly:
+VODUM is designed to behave nicely on Unraid:

 Persistent /appdata